 API Testing Tool Katalon Studio Review:

-With the need for implementing API automation test for my projects, I have reviewed and developed proofs of concept (POC) using various tools and testing frameworks.
+With the need to implement API automation tests for my projects, I have reviewed and developed proof of concept (POC) using various tools and testing frameworks.

 What You Will Learn:

 It is common for any specific tool to have both pros and cons.

 Rest-assured is my favorite tool for API testing using Java.
 It leverages the power of Java to provide a robust and flexible method for testing API.
 Unfortunately, I quickly recognized that Rest-assured that it requires solid programming skills to perform API testing.